gauss314/yahoo-finance-api/readme.md

 <a href="https://packagist.org/packages/floda/yahoo_finance"><img src="https://poser.pugx.org/floda/yahoo_finance/license" alt="License"></a>
 </p>

-Since YQL APIs have been discontinued in November 2017, this client is using non-official API endpoints for quotes, search and historical data.
+Since APIs have been discontinued in November 2017, this client is using non-official API endpoints for quotes, search and historical data.

 **WARNING:** These non-official APIs cannot be assumed stable and might break any time.
 Also, you might violate Yahoo's terms of service.
 So use them at your own risk.